shin3tky/detect_meteors/INSTALL_DEV.md

 ## Plugin Architecture (v1.5.10+)

+> ⚠️ **Experimental**: The plugin architecture is under active development and **may undergo breaking changes before the v2.0 stable release**.
+Plugin interfaces, discovery mechanisms, base class signatures, and configuration formats could be modified based on feedback and evolving requirements.
+If you are developing custom plugins, please be prepared to update your code when upgrading to future versions.

 As of v1.5.10, the project uses **Abstract Base Classes (ABC)** for all plugin interfaces.
 This provides clear contracts for plugin developers with immediate error detection for missing implementations.

 ### Abstract Base Classes Overview